SuperJohan64/simplarr-stack/README.md

   - login with the username *admin* and the password in your `.env` file.
   - Verify you can login and reach `Apps > Create Application`.

-You will need to setup each app in Gotify for your notifications.
+You will need to setup each app in Gotify to receive notifications.
 This will be covered in later steps.

 ## qBittorrent